oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Practical Deployment Scenarios

 Serving the static JavaScript code is a separate responsibility from handling interactions with the authorization server.
 In the diagram presented above, the token-mediating backend and static web host are shown as two separate entities.
 In real-world deployment scenarios, these components can be deployed as a single service (i.e., the token-mediating backend serving the static JS code), as two separate services (i.e., a CDN and a token-mediating backend), or as two components in a single service (i.e., static hosting and serverless functions on a cloud platform).
+These deployment differences do not affect the relationships described in this pattern.